AtRealMasterLuke/Unit-Converter-App/README.md

 Once the app is launched, input values into the provided fields, and the app will automatically calculate and display the converted unit values.
 # How It Works (for Developers)
  - The `OutlinedTextField` is used to take user input, while `Row` and `Column` Composables help in organizing the layout.
+ - `Button` Composables in `Box` layouts contain unit selection logic, to be integrated with a dropdown feature.
  - Additional unit conversion logic will be implemented to handle real-time conversions.
 # To-Do List
 - Add unit conversion logic (e.g., from meters to feet, Celsius to Fahrenheit, etc.)